Delivering landscape and community benefits through partnerships and investment.

 The project was delivered by graziers in the region to other graziers who were supported in learning how to manage and adjust stock numbers in paddocks to achieve a balance between maximising pasture utilisation and improving land condition.

-The project is funded through the Queensland Government's Reef Water Quality Program.
+The project was funded through the Queensland Government's Reef Water Quality Program.